3 min read

 During times of change management, reward power can significantly ease the process and help achieve desired outcomes.
 For example, when applying Satir's Change Model, leaders can use reward power during the Integration stage for the most effective results.
 At this point, providing employees with incentives such as bonuses, promotions, and public recognition can help build new behaviors, turn around demotivated employees, boost confidence, and enhance morale.
 All these ultimately lead to successful adoption of the change.

-Reward power is an effective tool in leadership and management, and it includes various forms of rewards that can motivate and influence employees.
+Reward power is an effective tool in leadership and management.
+It includes various forms of rewards to motivate and influence employees in a better way.
 Here are some reward power examples and and employee incentive ideas:

 Promotions